-On September 30, wear an orange shirt to remember and honour Indigenous children who were taken from their homes.
+On September 30, wear an orange shirt to say that Every Child Matters

-Indigenous communities across the country continue to share the truth they have always known: that many of the children who never returned home remain on the grounds of those institutions in unmarked burial sites.
+Indigenous communities across Turtle Island continue to share the truth they have always known: that many of the children who never returned home remain on the grounds of those institutions in unmarked burial sites.
 These communities are now seeking to honour the missing children.

 On Orange Shirt Day we also observe the National Day for Truth and Reconciliation.
 For non-Indigenous Christians in particular, this is a time to reflect on their role in colonialism and the ongoing responsibility to make reparations.